octo-technology/appaloosa-android-sdk/README.md

 ### Kill switch

+This SDK provides a mecanism of kill switch.
+Since the web interface (http://www.appaloosa-store.com/), you are able to authorize or not a device to access to the application.
+The mecanism also works offline by reading the blacklisted status from a protected local file.

 In all cases, you need to configure a service in your AndroidManifest.xml in order to request the Appaloosa server asynchronously:

     <service android:name="com.octo.appaloosasdk.async.AppaloosaSpiceService" android:exported="false" />